sclorg/mongodb-container/README.md

 Usage
 ---------------------------------

-We will assume that you are using the `openshift/mongodb-24-centos7` image.
+For this, we will assume that you are using the `openshift/mongodb-24-centos7` image.
-If you want to set only mandatory environment variables and store the database in the `/home/user/database` directory on the host filesystem, you need to execute the following command:
+If you want to set only the mandatory environment variables and store the database in the `/home/user/database` directory on the host filesystem, execute the following command:

 ```
 $ docker run -d -e MONGODB_USER=<user> -e MONGODB_PASSWORD=<password> -e MONGODB_DATABASE=<database> -e MONGODB_ADMIN_PASSWORD=<admin_password> -v /home/user/database:/var/lib/mongodb/data openshift/mongodb-24-centos7
 ```

-If you are initializing the database and it's the first time you are using the specified shared volume, the database will be created, together with database administrator user and also MongoDB admin user.
+If you are initializing the database and it's the first time you are using the specified shared volume, the database will be created together with the database administrator user and MongoDB admin user.
 After that the MongoDB daemon will be started.
-If you are re-attaching the volume to another container the creation of the database user and the admin user will be skipped and only the mongodb daemon will be started.
+If you are re-attaching the volume to another container, the creation of the database user and admin user will be skipped and only the MongoDB daemon will be started.

 MongoDB admin user
 ---------------------------------

-Admin user name is set to `admin` and you have to to specify his password by setting `MONGODB_ADMIN_PASSWORD` environment variable.
+The admin user name is set to `admin` and you have to to specify the password by setting the `MONGODB_ADMIN_PASSWORD` environment variable.
 This process is done upon database initialization.

 Test
 ---------------------------------

-This repository also provides test framework, which checks basic functionality of the MongoDB image.
+This repository also provides a test framework which checks basic functionality of the MongoDB image.

-User can choose between testing MongoDB based on RHEL or CentOS image.
+Users can choose between testing MongoDB based on a RHEL or CentOS image.

 *  **RHEL based image**

-    To test a rhel7-based MongoDB image, you need to run the test on a properly subscribed RHEL machine.
+    To test a RHEL7 based MongoDB image, you need to run the test on a properly subscribed RHEL machine.

     ```